Zoot (band): 1968–1969: Think Pink

-In August 1968, Zoot arrived in Melbourne and were co-managed by Wayne de Grouchy and Tony Knight.
-It was de Grouchy's idea to dress them in pink and on 3 September 1968, the band made their 'Think Pink' debut; dressing from head to toe in pink.
-Zoot signed with Columbia Records/EMI Music and recorded their first single, "You'd Better Get Goin' Now", a Jackie Lomax cover with David Mackay producing.
-They invited the music media to Berties discothèque—co-owned by de Gruchy and Tony Knight—to promote its release in August.
-Continuing the 'Think Pink' theme, the band members continued to dress in pink satin and they arrived to venues in Cotton's pink painted car.
-The publicity gimmick brought attention to the group and attracted significant numbers of teenage girl fans, however it caused problems in establishing their credibility as serious rock musicians.
-By December, management by de Gruchy was dropped in favour of Sambell and Jeff Joseph, who also managed Farnham and The Masters Apprentices.
+In August 1968, Zoot arrived in Melbourne and were co-managed by Wayne de Gruchy and Tony Knight.
+The group were signed with Columbia Records/EMI Music and recorded their first single, "You'd Better Get Goin' Now", a Jackie Lomax cover with David Mackay producing.
+Both Higgins and Stone returned to Adelaide and were replaced in September by Rick Brewer on drums (ex-Third Party) and Roger Hicks on lead guitar.
+It was de Gruchy's idea to create a publicity gimmick, "Think Pink – Think Zoot".
+On 3 September 1968, de Gruchy invited the music media to Berties discothèque—co-owned by him and Knight—to promote Zoot's debut single.
+Continuing the "Think Pink" theme, band members were dressed head-to-toe in pink satin and arrived at venues in Cotton's pink painted car.
+The gimmick brought attention to the group and attracted teenage female fans, however it caused problems in establishing their credibility as serious rock musicians and a backlash from male fans.

-Zoot's second single, "1 × 2 × 3 × 4" was released in December 1968 and charted on the Go-Set National Top 40 Singles Chart.
-Besides radio airplay, the band appeared regularly on local pop music TV show, Uptight!.
+By December, management by de Gruchy was dropped in favour of Sambell and Jeff Joseph who also managed Farnham and the Masters Apprentices.
+The "Think Pink" theme continued.
+Zoot's second single, "1 × 2 × 3 × 4", recorded by the Birtles, Brewer, Cotton and Hicks line-up, was released in January 1969 and reached No. 32 on the Go-Set National Top 40 singles chart.
+Besides radio airplay, the band appeared regularly on local pop music TV show Uptight!.
+The band's third single, "Monty and Me", continued the "Think Pink" theme with Cotton's dog, Monty, dyed pink.
+The track was produced by Go-Set's writer, Ian Meldrum and reached No. 33 June.

-The band's third single, "Monty and Me" continued the 'Think Pink' theme and was produced by Go-Set writer, Ian Meldrum, which also reached the Top 40 in June.
-In June 1969, Zoot was voted Top Australian Group in Go-Sets pop poll.
-In July they undertook a tour through the eastern states with Ronnie Burns, The Sect and Jon Blanchfield on the bill.
-In September 1969 Hicks left for The Avengers, and was replaced by Rick Springfield (ex-Icy Blues, Moppa Blues Band, Wickedy Wak).
-From September 1969, Zoot joined other Australian bands on the national Operation Starlift tour, which was generally a publicity success but a financial disaster.
-For Zoot, it brought about increased media ridicule, peer envy and scorn from detractors, much of the criticism was homophobic such as "pretty pink pansies" taunts.

-In October 1969, saw the release of "About Time"/"Sha La La".
+In June 1969, Zoot were voted Top Australian Group in Go-Sets pop poll.
+In July they undertook a tour through the eastern states with Ronnie Burns, the Sect and Jon Blanchfield on the bill.
+In September 1969, Hicks left for the Avengers, and was replaced by Rick Springfield (ex-Icy Blues, Moppa Blues Band, Wickedy Wak).
+Also in that month, Zoot joined other Australian bands on the national Operation Starlift tour, which was generally a publicity success but a financial failure.
+For Zoot, it also brought about increased media ridicule, peer envy and scorn from detractors, much of the criticism was homophobia such as "pretty pink pansies" taunts.
+In October 1969 they issued another single, "About Time"/"Sha La La".
 In December they made headlines when they were assaulted by street toughs in Brisbane.